redox-os/redox/CONTRIBUTING.md

 * Commit messages should describe their changes in present-tense, e.g. "`Add stuff to file.ext`" instead of "`added stuff to file.ext`".
 This logically makes more sense because, say you're scrolling through history, and you see a commit named "`create file X`".
 You immediately know that this is what this commit will do to your working directory.
 It also generally is just more consistent and conventional.
 * Try to remove duplicate commits from PRs as these clutter up history.
+* Generally, when syncing your local copy with the master branch, you will want to rebase instead of merge.
+This is because it will create duplicate commits that don't actually do anything when merged into the master branch.
+* When you start to make changes, you will want to create a separate branch, and keep the `master` branch of your fork identical to the main repository, so that you can compare your changes with the main branch and test out a more stable build if you need to.